The Most Common Sustainability and Eco-Friendly Hotel Initiatives

 Hotel Bath Amenities

 Many hotels are making a statement by offering guests custom formulated amenities.
-Resort companies such as RockResorts have taken it one step further with an all-natural, essential oil-based custom formulated product made without preservatives and artificial ingredients that is packaged in recyclable containers.
+Resort companies such as RockResorts have taken it one step further with an all-natural, essential oil-based custom formulated product made without preservatives and artificial ingredients that are packaged in recyclable containers.
 Other midrange hotel brands are experimenting with bulk dispenser presentations.

 Hotel Room Keys